 manages traffic redirection.

-Before you can install Apigee mTLS, your environment must meet the following requirements described in this section.
+Before you can install Apigee mTLS, your environment must meet the following requirements:

-- A user account with the appropriate level of permissions
+- User account with the appropriate level of permissions

 - An administration machine (recommended)

-Apigee mTLS requires that your Private Cloud cluster use a topology that includes at least three Zookeeper nodes.
+Apigee mTLS requires that the topology of your environment must include at least three Zookeeper nodes.
 As a result, you can only install Apigee mTLS on topologies that use 5, 9, 12 (multi-data center), or 13 nodes.
 For more information, see Installation topologies.

 Apigee mTLS requires that you have the following packages installed and enabled on each machine in your cluster, including your administration machine, before you begin the installation process: